Resources for Employers

 If you, as a Canadian employer, have already found a foreign worker to fill an opening your company, we can take care of the process for you to ensure that you meet all government regulations.
 Learn more about:

-- Campbell Cohen's Work Permit Service for temporary job offers.
+- Cohen Immigration Law's Work Permit Service for temporary job offers.

 Will you need to have your potential employees' internationally-obtained education and work experience assessed?